-Dr Evans is a Fellow of The Institution of Engineers Australia, a Fellow of the Australian Academy of Technological Sciences and Engineering, an Honorary Fellow of the University of Wollongong and a Graduate of the Australian Institute of Company Directors.
+Dr Evans is an Honorary Fellow of The Institution of Engineers Australia, a Fellow of the Australian Academy of Technological Sciences and Engineering, an Honorary Fellow of the University of Wollongong and a Graduate of the Australian Institute of Company Directors.
 She has received many Awards such as the Engineers Australia President’s Award and has been acknowledged as one of Australia’s 100 most influential engineers.
 Dr Evans has a Bachelor of Engineering and a PhD in Electrical Engineering in industrial automation.

 Dominique Christin has been appointed ISO Treasurer until the end of 2018.
 Mr Christin, co-founder and partner of BianchiSchwald (formerly BCCC, an independent business law firm founded in 2001 in Switzerland), currently serves as their counsel since 2016.
 His career before forming BCCC includes a 10-year practice in two prominent Swiss business law firms from 1991 to 2001, and as legal counsel at Pictet (a Swiss private bank) in Luxembourg from 1995 to 1996, where he acquired outstanding expertise in banking and finance.
 Mr Christin has broad business and tax law knowledge providing legal advice to both corporate and private clients including not for profit organizations in matters relating to company creation, acquisition, sale, joint-venture, restructuring, relocation and winding-up of businesses.
 Mr Christin is on the board of several Swiss companies, including Caran d’Ache SA and on the board of a charitable foundation.
 Admitted to the Geneva bar in 1987, Mr Christin holds a Bachelors’ Law degree from the University of Lausanne (Switzerland) and a postgraduate Law degree from the University of London (United Kingdom).
 The quality of his work was praised by the independent legal guides Chambers Global and Legal500 Europe.